hjackson2606/License-Plate-Detection/README.md

 ## Limitations

-The model tends to struggle with noisy images, glare, and vehicles that are not oriented straight-on.
+The model tends to struggle with noisy images, glare, and vehicles that are not oriented straight on.
 Due to the nature of OCR, visually similar characters (such as `6` and `G`) may occasionally be misclassified.
-Despite these challenges, the system performs reliably on well-lit, front-facing vehicle images.
+Despite these challenges, the system performs reliably on well lit, front facing vehicle images.

 ## How to Run
 1. Open `LicensePlateProject.prj` in MATLAB.
 Make sure to open through the project tab.
 If you need to check if the project is open, after importing, just double click LicensePlateProject.prj